The Bankrate promise

 Reverse mortgages have pros and cons, though.
 You’ll still need to keep up with homeowners insurance, property tax and HOA dues payments to avoid foreclosure, and there’s a limit to how much money you can get.
 You can’t let the home fall into disrepair either — you’ll still be responsible for maintenance.

-“It’s important for the borrower’s survivors to understand that the entire balance, plus interest and fees, is due if the borrower passes away,” says Gupta.
+Most of all: “It’s important for the borrower’s survivors to understand that the entire [reverse mortgage] balance, plus interest and fees, is due if the borrower passes away,” says Gupta.
 “The borrower’s house may need to be sold if their estate cannot repay the reverse mortgage loan.”

 Shared equity investment on a paid-off home